SunnyMaximo/iot-nxpimxa71ch-c/README.md

 to the IBM Watson™ IoT Platform.

 1. Connect to *[quickstart](https://quickstart.internetofthings.ibmcloud.com/?cm_mc_uid=71367544061615028292336&cm_mc_sid_50200000=59540641520868549701#/)* organization of IBM Watson Internet of Things Platform.

-..* Select "I accept IBM's Terms of Use"
+* Select "I accept IBM's Terms of Use"
-..* Specify a device id to test connectivity. e.g. *testID11223344556677*.
-Note that this is not the actual device ID stored in IC A71CH Secure Element.
+* Specify a device id to test connectivity. e.g. *70028004006194989053*.
+Note that this device ID need not be the actual device ID stored in IC A71CH Secure Element.
-..* Click *Go* button.
+* Click *Go* button.

 2. On Device system, run the following commands: